My captors were angry I had only N20,000 in my account – Hirse - Nigeria Today

 Mr Bagudu Hirse, former Minister of State (Foreign Affairs), who was kidnapped in Kaduna, on Nov.
 20, 2016, has said that his captors were angry when they confirmed that he had only N20,000 in his account.

-Hirse, who relayed his experience with the captors in an interview, on Wednesday in Jos, said that the captors confirmed the balance in his account when they checked his phone.
+Hirse, who relayed his experience with the captors in an interview with the News Agency of Nigeria (NAN), on Wednesday in Jos, said that the captors confirmed the balance in his account when they checked his phone.

 “They went through my bank details and expressed deep disappointment that a former minister and Ambassador had such a little sum in his account.